comitanigiacomo/cyberSecurity/underTheWire/century.md

 .
 .
 ```
-i don't wanna count by hand all of the file

-So I searched online and i found the commands i need

-The `Get-ChildItem` command retrieve objects (files and directories) in a specified location, while `Measure-Object` measure or calculate statistics on the objects sent to it.
-So by using a combination of those commands i can count the number of file in a directory
+This displayed multiple files.
+Instead of manually counting, I found the necessary commands online.
+The combination of `Get-ChildItem` and `Measure-Object` allows us to count the number of files in a directory.

 ```
 cmd : Get-ChildItem | Measure-Object